blackchip-org/retro-cs/doc/pacman.md

 - `r`: Rack advance

 ## ROMs
-The ROMs used for this emulator were obtained sfrom the MAME 0.37b5 ROM Set.
+The ROMs used for this emulator were obtained from the MAME 0.37b5 ROM Set.
 The Internet Archive is a great resource.
 The correct SHA1 checksums are listed below:

 ### Pac-Man
 Place these files in `~/rcs/data/pacman`